Home » Our Academy » Attendance

 If you fail to notify us of the reason for your child’s absence, it will be recorded as unauthorised.

+information or evidence from parents/carers, and/or make a home visit to check the reason.
 Unauthorised absences may result in a penalty notice or prosecution.

-Important reminder about term-time leave
+Important reminder about term time leave

 Attending school every day helps children and young people maximise their learning and enjoy the benefits of their education.
 It really does make a difference.